aliuosio/mage2.docker/README.md

 ## Magento 2 Configuration
 Call: https://mage2.doc in your browser to configure Magento 2.
-The Database Hostname is `percona` or `/var/lib/mysql/mysql.sock` to use sockets See percona settings in `.env` for user, password and dbname before install
+The Database Hostname is `mysql` or `/var/lib/mysql/mysql.sock` to use sockets See mysql settings in `.env` for user, password and dbname before install

-### to use sockets to connect with redis, php and percona
+### to use sockets to connect with redis, php and mysql

     cp config_blueprints/env.php.sample <WORKDIR>/app/etc/env.php